 In his DUI practice, Mr. Reeves has completed training and received certificates from the National Highway Traffic Safety Administration (NHTSA) in DWI Investigation and Standardized Field Sobriety Testing and Advanced Roadside Impaired Driving Enforcement (ARIDE).
 This is the same training that police officers undergo.
 Mr. Reeves is a proud member of the National College for DUI Defense and National Trial Lawyers Top 100.
 You can reach Mr. Reeves directly for a free consultation at (704) 351-7979.
 He makes himself personally available to clients, even after regular business hours in the evenings and weekends.
 Knowing what to expect will help reduce the sense of dread you are feeling.

-Charlotte DWI attorney Anthony Wayne graduated from the University of North Carolina at Chapel Hill and Campbell University School of Law.
-He focuses his law practice on defending DWI cases and resolving DMV licensing issues.
+Charlotte DWI attorney Aaron Leee graduated from the Charlotte School of Law in 2012.
+He focuses his law practice on defending DWI, traffic tickets, and DMV licensing issues.
 DMV regulations are complex.
-But Mr. Wayne assists clients with challenge hearings, post trial LDP matters, and out of state license holds.
-In his DWI practice, he has completed the NHTSA course DWI Investigation and Standardized Field Sobriety Testing and and applies this training in reviewing evidence and presenting motions in court.
+But Mr. Lee assists clients with license suspension hearings, post trial LDP matters, and out of state license holds.
+In his DWI practice, he works with Mr. Reeves in reviewing evidence and arguing Motions in court.
 Like Mr. Reeves, he is personally available to clients by mobile phone (704) 960-9097 or direct email firstname.lastname@example.org.
 Call now for answers to your DMV questions.